Bug Out Bag Packing List

-Your bug out bag should include everything you need to survive a SHTF situation.
+Your bug out bag should include everything you need to survive a SHTF situation, like a natural disaster.
 It should be light enough to carry on your back if you were to travel on foot for hours at a time.
 It needs to have items that are versatile and serve many functions, as space is valuable.
 While the items that should be included differ from person to person based on skills, experience, and bug out location, there is a core list of gear that should be considered when packing any bug out bag.

 Here is our list of items that should be included in the standard bug out bag: (customize based on your personal plan of action)

 Hydration.
-You’ll want at least two different ways to purify your water.
-Water is extremely heavy, so you will want to collect and purify it as you travel.
+You’ll want at least two different ways to purify water in your bug out bag or survival kit.
+Water is extremely heavy, so you will want to collect and purify it as you travel, rather than lugging your body weight in water around.

 - Single-walled stainless steel water bottle (you can’t boil water in a plastic bottle)